oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 ## Introduction

-This lab shows you how to create a Decision Model and configure in a Structured Process
+This lab shows you how to create a Decision Model and configure it in a Structured Process

 In the first application, you had to:
 -	Create a travel request by entering the necessary data, and submit it for approval